Fixitfetish/fpga_potpourri/VHDL/cplxlib/_readme_cplx.md

 RESET
 =====
 There are three ways of resetting.
-1.)
-Disable reset - constantly force cplx.rst='0' in the beginning of the pipeline
+1. Disable reset - constantly force cplx.rst='0' in the beginning of the pipeline.
    RST will be not considered and will be optimized out.
-2.)
-Reset only control signals VLD and OVF - drive cplx.rst='1' as needed.
+2. Reset only control signals VLD and OVF - drive cplx.rst='1' as needed.
    RST propagates through the pipeline and resets the control signals in each pipeline stage when cplx.rst='1'.
-3.)
-Reset data and control signals
+3. Reset data and control signals -
    Same as 2.) but additionally use option 'R' to reset real and imaginary data to 0 when cplx.rst='1'.

 Furthermore manual resetting is always possible, i.e. not using cplx.rst but resetting the whole CPLX record.

 The functions cplx_reset() and cplx_vector_reset() are useful to generate a constant reset value.
 Examples: